elasticluster/elasticluster/docs/configure.rst

 Additional optional configuration keys for Google Cloud
 -------------------------------------------------------

+``accelerator_count``
+    If set to an integer number > 0, then request instances equipped with this number of accelerators (typically, GPUs) of the kind specified by ``accelerator_type``.

+    Default is 0, i.e., do not request GPU accelerators.

+``accelerator_type``
+    Type of accelerator to request.
+Can be one of the following options:

+    * Full URL specifying an accelerator type valid for the zone and project VMs are being created in.
+For example, ``https://www.googleapis.com/compute/v1/projects/[PROJECT_ID]/zones/[ZONE]/acceleratorTypes/[ACCELERATOR_TYPE]``
+    * An accelerator type name (any string which is not a valid URL).
+This is internally prefixed with the string ``https://www.googleapis.com/compute/v1/projects/[PROJECT_ID]/zones/[ZONE]/acceleratorTypes/`` to form a full URL.

+    Only used if ``accelerator_count`` is > 0.

 ``boot_disk_type``
     Define the type of boot disk to use.
 Supported values are